-We plan on repairing our devices where possible instead of buying new devices, and recycling anything that we can after they can no longer be repaired.
+We plan on repairing our devices where possible instead of buying new devices, and recycling anything we can after repairing is no longer viable.

-We use Microsoft cloud servers to store our data, reducing emissions by up to 98% compared to traditional datacenters².
+We use Microsoft cloud servers to store our data, reducing emissions by up to 98% compared to traditional on-site solutions².

-Our site uses minimal animation, and includes no video-player, in order to limit data transferred.
+Our site uses minimal animation, and includes no video-player to limit data transferred.

 Paper & print

-We only print paper where necessary, using FSC certified paper.
+We only print paper where necessary, using FSC certified paper if available.

 ² The carbon benefits of cloud computing (2018)